-The DPO Centre is a specialist data protection and compliance consultancy, providing data protection related services to over 330 clients from a wide variety of sectors, ranging from commercial, financial services, tech, health, education and 3rd sector organisations.
+The DPO Centre is a specialist data protection and compliance consultancy, providing data protection related services to over 900 clients from a wide variety of sectors, ranging from commercial, financial services, tech, health, education and 3rd sector organisations.

-Formed in July 2017, The DPO Centre delivers consultancy, gap analysis and staff training services, alongside our core business of providing outsourced Data Protection Officers (DPOs).
+Formed in July 2017, The DPO Centre delivers consultancy, gap analysis, staff training and a DSAR response service, alongside our core business of providing outsourced Data Protection Officers (DPOs).
 These services are provided on a 'fractional' basis, so range from one to eight days per month, dependent on the appropriate level of need.

-Further information on the company, staff and our services can be found on our website.
+Further information about our DSAR response service can be found on page 24, and details on the company, staff and our services can be found on our website.